 Bottom Line

-For RBTs, the changes help ensure every PDU counts.
-For providers, they create a clearer framework for delivering high-quality, compliant training.
+For RBTs, these changes help ensure every PDU truly counts.
+For providers, they establish a clear framework for delivering high-quality, compliant professional development.